-As a nature lover, Joseph’s works include horses, elk, eagles, giraffes, dogs and cats.
-His salmon “Swimming Upstream” was featured on Oregon Art Beat.
-Wanting to expand to the human form and explore horse poses led the artist to sculpt Cervantes’ imaginative “knight-errant” Don Quixote, and to form a classic Greek centaur drawing back his bow.
+Working out of Portland, Oregon, Joseph Warren’s works include fish, horses, elk, birds, giraffes, and especially dogs.
+His salmon “Swimming Upstream” was featured as the introduction on Oregon Art Beat for a time.
+Wanting to expand to the human figure and explore horse poses led the artist to sculpt Cervantes’ imaginative “knight-errant” Don Quixote, and to form a classic Greek centaur drawing back his bow.

-“I put the pedal to the metal with our culture’s cast-off steel tools, parts and implements.
+“I seek out our culture’s cast-off steel tools, parts and implements.
 While steel can be heated and bent, or cut apart with torch or saw, I strive to keep objects intact and readily identifiable so people can marvel at how a sculpture’s form is the sum of numerous individually identifiable parts.
 I even dream vivid images involving caches of rusty gear attaining new life in my work.”